Technmad/Arogyam/README.md

-# classic-game
+# Arogyam
-A classic retro gaming platform
+A health monitoring and wellness platform